security-force-monitor/research-handbook/source/materiel-identity.rst

 Description
 ~~~~~~~~~~~

-Fullest name of the person as evidenced by citations.
-This may include a given name, surname, middle name(s), as well as other names depending on the specific context.
+Fullest name of the materiel as evidenced by citations.

 Attribute type
 ~~~~~~~~~~~~~~